cristicsk/curriculum-vitae/README.md

 ## Experience
 ### 2018 November - 2019 October
 **DevOps / Support Engineer** at **SmartSpot Services SRL**
-- Tasked with Monitoring the servers and repairing them in case of software errors
+- Tasked with Monitoring the servers and repairing them in case of software failure